Jomsaruj/MongoDB-GuessingGame/README.md

 ## Vision Statement
 The main objective of this project is to understand some basic concept of MongoDB.
 Therefore, application might not very robust and pretty.

+## Instruction to run the application
+This application is required to run using Docker.